abegaz/arenaSA/Work_Space/README.md

 This is the workspace readme file

-The Database manipulation java project zip file holds a java project all about manipulating data within the database.
-It is testing ground for middleware functionality.

-This project's goal is to create modular functions that can be pasted into a button's functionality within the GUI.
-The seperate project only uses a (Text User Interface) TUI create by the developer so there is no need to have a GUI interface for testing.
+This readme file will focus on the Database manipulation java project.

+The purpose of this project is to contain and provide a work environment for the development of middleware functionality between the Arena program's GUI interface frontend and MySQL backend.

+This helps test new iterations of the database as well as any created and modified java functions without the need for a GUI frontend.

+It is my goal to create all middleware functionality within this project for other developers to use within their focused project fields.

+The git folder should have everything needed to get started with.
+It comes with not only the most recent version of the database but also the previous version in case of any unforeseen consequences.

+Be wary:
+  The program comes with my own personal database credentials as well as the UNG school campus XAMPP default credentials.
+  Please make sure to change those credentials to match your own database credentials.